 Dr. med.
 Valentin Z. Markser studied medicine, philosophy, history and sociology.
 He runs his own practice for psychiatry, psychotherapy, psycho-somatic medicine and psychoanalysis in Cologne since 1988.

-As a competitive athlete in handball he won the European Cup amongst other things.
+As a competitive athlete in handball he was German Champion, German cup winner and EHF cup winner.
 Thus, he focused occupationally on mental health in competitive sport for the last decades.

 The Department of Sports psychiatry and psychotherapy of the DGPPN was founded due to his initiative.
 He is also member of the advisory board of the Robert-Enke foundation.

 Prof. Bär is deputy director of the Clinic of Psychiatry and Psychotherapy belonging to the University Hospital Jena since 2010.
 Prior to that, he was deputy medical director of the LWL-Clinic in Bochum and assistant medical director at the University Hospital Jena.